-Key A ctions Responsibilities Records Review Landfe orm Establishment • Slopes outside the final void are no greater than 3 horizontal to 1 vertical.
-Mine Manager Engineering drawings Annual Rehabilitation Report • Slopes within the final void are no greater than 5 horizontal to 1 vertical.
-Earth moving contractor Survey data.
-Decommissioning Report • Slope Lengths shall not exceed 80 metres before being broken by earth banks or similar where slopes are <4H:1V.
-CPESC Photography and site inspections See Section 11 • Slope Lengths shall not exceed 35 metres before being broken by earth banks or similar where slopes are 4H:1V.
-Surveyor reports.
-Section 8.3 • Slope Lengths shall not exceed 25 metres before being broken by earth banks or similar where slopes are 3H:1V NATA Accredited laboratory Topsoil and overburden material inventory • Sediment dams designed for 90th % 5-day storm event.
-Water testing results • Capacity of sediment dams to be monitored for available capacity.
-Trater teeting recalls • Drains to be designed for 1 in 10-year design storm. • Spillways to be designed for 1 in 100-year design storm. • Drains to be installed to direct dirty surface water to sediment dams prior to vegetation establishment. • Installation of silt fences around disturbed area as appropriate. • No silt fences to be constructed in areas of concentrated flows. • High risk landforms (such as steep slopes, high walls) have been constructed in accordance with geotechnical design. • Final landform conforms to the approved final landform. • Overburden material stored on site has been utilised to achieve the final landform. • Water quality discharged meets the objective of Section 120 of the Protection of the Environment Operations Act 1997 and EPL 20938 conditions.
-In particular, 'downstream' water quality monitoring will record total suspended solids <50mg/L.
+Key Actions Responsibilities Records Review Landform Establishment Slopes outside the final void are no greater than 3 horizontal to 1 vertical.
+Slopes within the final void are no greater than 5 horizontal to 1 vertical.
+Slope Lengths shall not exceed 80 metres before being broken by earth banks or similar where slopes are &lt;4H:1V.
+Slope Lengths shall not exceed 35 metres before being broken by earth banks or similar where slopes are 4H:1V.
+Slope Lengths shall not exceed 25 metres before being broken by earth banks or similar where slopes are 3H:1V Sediment dams designed for 90th % 5-day storm event.
+Capacity of sediment dams to be monitored for available capacity.
+Drains to be designed for 1 in 10-year design storm.
+Spillways to be designed for 1 in 100-year design storm.
+Drains to be installed to direct dirty surface water to sediment dams prior to vegetation establishment.
+Installation of silt fences around disturbed area as appropriate.
+No silt fences to be constructed in areas of concentrated flows.
+High risk landforms (such as steep slopes, high walls) have been constructed in accordance with geotechnical design.
+Mine Manager Earth moving contractor CPESC Surveyor NATA Accredited laboratory Engineering drawings Survey data.
+Photography and site inspections reports.
+Topsoil and overburden material inventory Water testing results Annual Rehabilitation Report Decommissioning Report See Section 11 Section 8.3 Fign risk landforms (such as steep slopes, high wails) have been constructed in accordance with geotechnical design.
+Final landform conforms to the approved final landform.
+Overburden material stored on site has been utilised to achieve the final landform.
+Water quality discharged meets the objective of Section 120 of the Protection of the Environment Operations Act 1997 and EPL 20938 conditions.
+In particular, 'downstream' water quality monitoring will record total suspended solids &lt;50mg/L.